933333 Local knowledge and ethnobiology in organic farming - introduction (in Eng.)

 This lecture is the prerequisite for the course Local knowledge and ethnobiology in organic farming – methods seminar (933.334), which focuses on the tools and methods that are needed to study local knowledge of organic farmers.

-- be familiar with the concept of local knowledge and the field of ethnobiology;
+- to explain the concept of local knowledge and the field of ethnobiology;

-- recognize the value and practical potential of local knowledge and ethnobiology, especially for organic farming;
+- to discuss the value and practical potential of local knowledge and ethnobiology, especially for organic farming;

-- be able to apply a simple framework for investigating local knowledge.
+- to apply a simple framework for investigating local knowledge.

 Noch mehr Informationen zur Lehrveranstaltung, wie Termine oder Informationen zu Prüfungen, usw. finden Sie auf der Lehrveranstaltungsseite in BOKUonline.